 |Fall Detection||Not available||Not available||Included in monthly cost||Included in monthly cost||Included in monthly cost||Included in monthly cost|

 RescueTouch only offers one device, the mobile SOS pendant.
-Customers select the plan that best meets their needs, and the mobile SOS pendant is programmed accordingly before being shipped to the customer.
-The device is waterproof and has a two-way speaker, and a user’s pre-programmed contacts can actually call them via the device- each pendant is given a phone number, like a cell phone.
+Rather than having a choice of device, RescueTouch customers choose one of six service plans, and the device is programmed accordingly before being shipped to the customer.
+The mobile SOS pendant is waterproof and has a two-way speaker, and is one of the only devices on the market to allow for two-way calling capabilities.
+This means that users’ pre-programmed contacts can actually call them via the device- each pendant is given a phone number, like a cell phone.

-Both monitored and unmonitored plans are available.
-Unmonitored means that when they press their emergency help button, users will connect with a preprogrammed list of friends and family rather than an emergency monitoring center.
-Other features also vary based on which plan customers choose.
+RescueTouch offers both monitored and unmonitored plans.
+“Unmonitored” means that when a user presses their emergency help button, they will connect with a preprogrammed list of friends and family rather than an emergency monitoring center.

-This is the least expensive of RescueTouch’s plans at $25 a month.
-This is the only plan that does not include GPS capabilities, two-way communication, or the option of connecting with friends and family during an emergency.
-It connects users directly with 9-1-1 rather than a monitoring center, which is rare.
+This is the least expensive of RescueTouch’s plans at $30 a month.
+It is also This the only plan that does not include GPS capabilities, two-way communication, or the option of connecting with friends and family during an emergency.
+It connects users directly with 9-1-1 rather than a monitoring center, which is rare in the medical alert industry, butt can be appealing for those who have a medical condition and wish to bypass the “middleman” of a monitoring center.
 Fall detection is not available with this plan.

-This plan includes all of the same features as the Care Caller, plus fall detection.
-It costs $41 a month.
+This plan includes all of the same features as the standard Family Response package, plus fall detection.
+It costs $40 a month.

 The twin pack includes two mobile SOS pendants, and the two users can use them as “walkie-talkies.”
-Otherwise, the features are the same as the Fall Caller plan.
-The Family Response- Chit Chat Twin Pack costs $69 a month, including both devices.
+Otherwise, the features are the same as the Family Response with Fall Detection plan.
+The Chit Chat Twin Pack costs $69 a month total for both devices.
 It is important to note that the one-time device fee for the twin pack is $178 rather than $99 for single devices.

-This monitored device connects users to the emergency monitoring center when they press their personal help button.
+This monitored device connects users to the emergency monitoring center when they press their personal help button, and also alerts users’ designated contacts via message.
 Once they are speaking to an operator, they can tell them whether to call their personal contacts or emergency services (if the operator cannot communicate with the caller, they will automatically dispatch emergency services).
-This plan costs $51 a month, including fall detection.
+This package also includes fall detection, earning its title “The Whole Shabang.”
+This package costs $50 a month, including fall detection.

 RescueTouch uses a US-based monitoring center located in Utah.
 All operators must undergo a training program to handle medical emergency situations, as well as fire and security emergencies.

 RescueTouch does not offer any extra features at this time.
-The mobile SOS pendant is an all-in-one device, and features like two-way communication and location services are included in most plans.
+The mobile SOS pendant is an all-in-one device, and “extra” features such as location services are included in the monthly cost of some plans.